A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 800 g (gross) – X g (net)

-Calculation of the gross and net weight of potatoes
+Calculation of gross and net weight of potatoes

 According to tab.
-1 Collection of recipes to obtain 100 g net potatoes (weight of 1 potato 100 g) requires 167 g gross, and to obtain 600 g net (6 potatoes) - X g gross.
-We make a proportion:
+1 Collection of recipes to obtain 100 g of net potatoes (the weight of 1 potato is 100 g) requires 167 g gross, and to obtain 600 g net (6 potatoes) – X g gross.
+Let's make a proportion:

 167 g (gross) – 100 g (net),